Part of my research on robust evaluation of adaptive systems.

 - 2.Successful recovery reduces permanent reputation damage

-- 3.Effort costs prevent gaming (you can't just fail and redeem cheaply)
+- 3.Effort costs prevent gaming

 - 4.Order effects controlled via eligibility snapshots